Skip to main content

 In an array, the order of the elements is relevant.
 It depends on your intent, the rule for arrays does not apply to objects, and order is insignificant.

-Is it feasible to use the destructuring procedure to modify the name of an object variable?
+Is it possible to use the destructuring procedure to modify the name of an object variable?

 View Answer:

-Interview Response: If we want to assign a property to a variable with another name.
-We can set the new or shortened name by implementing a semi-colon in the destructing process.
+Technical Response: If we want to assign a property to a variable with another name.
+We can set the new or shortened name by implementing a colon in the destructing process.
 The colon shows what goes where and specifies the new or shortened name.

 Code Example: